 Here are some things to think about if you're considering getting started in raising bison.

 Tall, strong exterior fencing is an absolute requirement before bringing a bison home.
-Full-grown bison bulls weigh up to 2000 pounds, yet can jump 5–6 feet from a standstill and may push or rub against fences and posts.
+Full-grown bison bulls weigh up to 2,000 pounds yet can jump 5–6 feet from a standstill and may push or rub against fences and posts.

 Just as important as good fencing is good stocking and management practices.
 A bison that gets it into its head to leave is a large and powerful enough animal that it might just find a way.
 With good pasture, water, and room to roam, bison are much more likely to stay put, and content bison are also less likely than cattle to "worry" a fence.

 Bison can be stocked at about the same rate as cattle, even at slightly higher rates, because they are more efficient grazers.
-Bison spread out more evenly over pasture than cattle and can survive on marginal range that would starve cattle, though in the interest of producing the finest product, this is not recommended.
+Bison spread out more evenly over pasture than cattle and can survive on a marginal range that would starve cattle, though, in the interest of producing the finest product, this is not recommended.

 Bison are happiest in large spaces.
 In the wild, bison move about two miles per day to graze.
-(One square miles is 640 acres.)
+(One square mile is 640 acres.)
 On a smaller acreage, bison can be kept happy through pasture rotation.
 The easiest way to move them is to open up the gates and let them move themselves.

 Bison are wild animals and should be handled as little as possible, both for their own safety and that of their handlers.

-Most bison ranchers use low stress handling techniques when the animals are at pasture.
+Most bison ranchers use low-stress handling techniques when the animals are at pasture.
 The National Bison Association recommends Moving 'Em: A Guide to Low Stress Animal Handling as a useful resource for bison ranchers.

-When they absolutely must be handled, experienced bison ranchers recommend tall, sturdy fences that are easy for humans to climb.
+When bison absolutely must be handled, experienced bison ranchers recommend tall, sturdy fences that are easy for humans to climb.
 Separate individual animals from the herd as little as possible (separation can cause them to panic) and work bison slower and calmer than you would cattle or other livestock.
 Most importantly, always be prepared for surprises.